Density of commensurators for uniform lattices of right-angled buildings: Introduction

 We describe in Section~\ref{ss:new_lattices} below how our two main tools, unfoldings and group actions on complexes of groups, may be combined to construct many uniform lattices in addition to the sequences $\G_n$ and $\G_n'$ used in the proof of the Density Theorem.
 To our knowledge, the lattices so obtained are new.
 In particular, they do not ``come from" tree lattices, unlike the lattices in~\cite{T1}.

 In Section~\ref{s:applications} below, we give two further applications of the technique of unfoldings.
-First, in Theorem~\ref{t:autom_gp_intro} below, we characterize the regular right-angled buildings $X$ such that $G=\Aut(X)$ is nondiscrete (the lattice theory of $G$ is otherwise trivial).
-As we recall in Section~\ref{ss:rabs}, the building $X$ is determined by a right-angled Coxeter system $W = \langle S \mid (st)^{m_{st}} \rangle$, and a family of positive integers $\{q_s \}_{s \in S}$ which give the number of chambers of $X$ which meet at common faces.
+First, in Theorem~\ref{t:autom_gp_intro} below, we complete the characterization of those regular right-angled buildings $X$ such that $G=\Aut(X)$ is nondiscrete (the lattice theory of $G$ being otherwise trivial).
+As we recall in Section~\ref{ss:rabs}, the building $X$ is determined by a right-angled Coxeter system $W = \langle S \mid (st)^{m_{st}} \rangle$ and a family of positive integers $\{q_s \}_{s \in S}$, where $q_s$ is the number of chambers of $X$ which meet at a common face of \emph{type} $s$.
+(For example, in Bourdon's building $I_{p,q}$, all $q_s$ are equal to $q$.)
 A polyhedral complex $L$ is said to be \emph{rigid} if for any $g \in \Aut(L)$, if $g$ fixes the star in $L$ of a vertex $\s$ of $L$, then $g$ fixes $L$.
+If $L$ is not rigid, it is \emph{flexible}.
 We prove: